 How do you expect this to impact the delivery of care?

 SA: The role of a peer specialist often extends beyond individualized client support to include organizational advocacy and education for community partners.
 Peers regularly work with clients participating in drug court, diversion, probation, family court or other programs where community partners can benefit from hearing the peer’s insights and experiences – especially for those unfamiliar with addiction, mental health issues or the recovery process.

 Many clients have lost their family and social supports and need an advocate while navigating those systems, especially during the transition between higher and lower levels of treatment.
-The more support Bluegrass can offer clients directly and the more we can advocate for their best interests systemically, the more likely our clients will be able to self-advocate, problem solve and ultimately see better outcomes.
+The more support New Vista can offer clients directly and the more we can advocate for their best interests systemically, the more likely our clients will be able to self-advocate, problem solve and ultimately see better outcomes.